DataDog/hiring-engineers/answers.md

 ## Step 2: Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
 [Tags](https://docs.datadoghq.com/guides/tagging/) are very useful to group machines and metrics for monitoring.
 Assigning tags using the Agent configuration file will define the tag for the overall agent.

-The configuration file is saved in `/etc/dd-agent`.
-And the Agent configuration file is named as `datadog.conf`.
+The configuration file is saved in `/etc/dd-agent`, and the Agent configuration file is named as `datadog.conf`.

 To add the tags in the Agent configuration file, we should firstly edit the configuration file:
 ```bash